Ernxst/Ernxst/README.md

 - 🎓 Computer Science Student at University College London.
 - 🛠 Outside of my studies, I like to build things that people probably won't ever use.

+## Currently Working on...
+<p align="center">I'm currently working on <i>Concierge</i>, a voice assistant aimed at making common services more accessible to the elderly in these times of social isolation.
+Working as part of the IBM FISE portfolio of social isolation projects.
+You can learn more about it <a href="http://students.cs.ucl.ac.uk/2020/group25/index.html">here</a>.</p>

 ## 💻 Tech Stack & Dev Tools

 - <p align="left">